kevinrue/TVTB/paper.md

 # Statement of need

+The Variant Call Format (VCF) provides infrastructure for storing core information about genetic variants -- including position, reference, and alternate alleles -- alongside optional annotations such as predicted consequence produced by the Ensembl Variant Effect Predictor [@McLaren:2016].

+, including single nucleotide polymorphisms (SNPs), insertions, deletions, and structural variants

-The Variant Call Format (VCF) provides infrastructure for storing a plethora of raw and processed information related to the analysis of genetic variation data.
+storing a plethora of information related to the analysis of genetic variation data.

 Computational analysis ... exploration ... visualisation ...